bmanders716/bmanders716.github.io/cookbook.md

 Yorkshire Teacakes.

-_Ingredients_--æ†lb. of flour.
+_Ingredients_--Ó†¨b. of flour.
-               1Ω gill of milk.
+               1Ì†ßill of milk.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                1 egg.
-               Ω†oz. of German yeast.
+               Ì†Øz. of German yeast.

 _Method._--Put the flour into a basin, and rub the butter into it.